SP-21 Barak

-The SP-21 Barak (ברק, lightning) is a double action/single action semi-automatic, recoil-operated pistol developed and produced by Israel Weapon Industries in 2002.
+The SP-21 Barak (ברק; lit. 'lightning') is a double action/single action semi-automatic, recoil-operated pistol developed and produced by Israel Weapon Industries in 2002.

 The gun was made to suit both self-defense and law enforcement needs.

+Design

 The SP-21 Barak is made of polymer and its grip has integrated polymer.
 It has a frame-mounted thumb safety.

+Export

 The Israeli-made weapon was marketed to Europe and United States in 2003.
 The gun's suggested retail price is US$499.